komascript/latex-contract/README.md

 # How to get the Manual

-After installation `contract` and the user manual you can use:
+After installation of `contract` and the user manual you can use:

     texdoc contract